robinpipirs/UnrealEngine-Networked-Rocket-Simulator/README.md

 # Overcome gimbal lock for 6DoF
 ~~In order to enable 6DoF we had to extend the base Character Movement Component for networked physics based movement.~~

-So I actually found an easier solution which already replicates.
+Found an easier solution which already replicates.
 If you have tried the third person example in unreal engine you know it replicates well.

 The addRotation functions eg. ```AddRollInput(float Val)``` already works for replication of rotation but suffers from gimbal-lock,
 reason is the use of euler rotation.
 To solve this override the function implementation in the Player Controller and replace the implementation with one Quaternion  delta rotation.